jiqingxxm/Econometrics-Practice/README.md

-# 📊 Python Econometrics Practice
+# 📊 Econometrics Practice by Python

 > A practical tutorial on econometric methods using Python, with step-by-step code and explanations.